-Matthew 2:13-23 is the story of the travels of Jesus and parents from Bethlehem to Nazareth via Egypt.
-The passage is unique to Matthew.
+Matthew 2:13-23 (Year A First Sunday after Christmas) is the story of the travels of Jesus and parents from Bethlehem to Nazareth via Egypt.
+If there is a pre-Matthew source on which this passage relies, consider this possibility.[1]

 13 … an angel of the Lord appeared to Joseph in a dream.
 "Get up," he said, "take the child and his mother and escape to Egypt.
 Stay there until I tell you, for Herod is going to search for the child to kill him."
 14 So he got up, took the child and his mother during the night and left for Egypt, 15 where he stayed until the death of Herod. … 16 When Herod [Brown speculates the source said here “realized the search for the child had been unsuccessful] he was furious, and he gave orders to kill all the boys in Bethlehem and its vicinity who were two years old and under, in accordance with the time he had learned from [Brown speculates “from the dream.”] …